LorentimoS/CImage/README.md

         - overlay_image_path (str): The path to the overlay image file.
         - alpha (float): The transparency level (0.0 for fully transparent, 1.0 for fully opaque).

-Usage:
-    1. Invert an image:
-       image_path (str): Path to the image you want to invert.
-    2. Overlay two images with transparency: base_image_path (str): Path to the base image. overlay_image_path (str): Path to the overlay image. alpha (float): Transparency level for the overlay (0.0 to 1.0).

 ###